Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 ¼ plate whole grains:

-¼ plate proteins:
+¼ plate protein-rich foods:

-- Fatty fish like salmon, trout, tuna, sardines and mackerel
+- Fatty fish like salmon, trout, tuna, sardines, and mackerel

-- Skinless chicken with any fat trimmed off
+- Skinless chicken

-- Red meat can also be part of a heart healthy diet when enjoyed in moderation.
+- Red meat can also be part of a heart-healthy diet when enjoyed in moderation.
 Choose leaner cuts of meat more often.

 ½ plate vegetables and fruits: